Menu

 9 Co-opted Governors (nominated and elected by the Board)

-Governors are normally elected for a four year term initially, this can be renewed but we seek to actively manage our succession planning and ensure representation from our diverse and skilled community.
-Our official appointments of Chair and Vice Chair have a two year term and can only be reappointed once to each role.
+Governors are normally appointed for a four year term initially, this can be renewed but we are seeking to actively manage our succession planning and ensure representation from our diverse and skilled community.
+While it is great to build experience, it is important to ensure our governing body remains vital and has the mixture of skills and experience to support ever changing demands and priorities.

 Governors are assigned as links for key areas of responsibility, some of which are statutory, others reflect current school development priorities.